codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem.md

       repoUrl: https://chartmuseum.codefresh.io/codefresh # install/upgrade helm chart from client
 ```

-Specify `global.appUrl`.
+Specify your `global.appUrl` domain name.
 It will be used as Ingress hostname.

 ```yaml
 global: